HaMoked: Activities

 In March 2010, HaMoked was one of ten human rights organizations that co-signed a letter to Israeli Defense Minister Ehud Barak.
 The letter demanded a delay to the implementation of military orders, with prevention of infiltration and security provisions that, according to the NGO, authorized the Israeli army to deport Palestinian residents from the West Bank if they do not have an Israeli permit.
 An Israeli permit is a new requirement for the majority of Palestinians in the West Bank.
 Military Order No. 1650 is an amendment to a 1969 military law intended to deal with infiltration from neighboring Arab countries.
 According to the NGO, a Palestinian without a permit will be classified as an "infiltrator".
 Israeli security sources have stated that the new edict is designed to allow for judicial oversight of the expulsion of an individual under the order.

 In 2011, following a request submitted by HaMoked under Israel's Freedom of Information Law, the legal advisor for the Justice Ministry's office in the West Bank provided a document that described a covert procedure that Israel used to cancel the residency status of 140,000 Palestinian residents of the West Bank who traveled abroad such as students who studied at foreign universities and people who migrated internationally for work.
 The procedure was used from the 1967 occupation of the West Bank until the Oslo Accords were signed in 1994.
 Coordinator of Government Activities in the Territories between 1991 and 1995, Daniel Rothschild, said he was not aware of the procedure and that "one may infer that neither were residents of the occupied territories".
 HaMoked said that "mass withdrawal of residency rights from tens of thousands of West Bank residents, tantamount to permanent exile from their homeland, remains an illegitimate demographic policy and a grave violation of international law."
 According to organization, the number of Palestinians from the Gaza Strip who lost their residency rights is unknown.

+In the Gaza war, HaMoked filed with the military for the status of some 900 Palestinians missing from the besieged Gaza Strip.

 Funding

 According to the JTA, HaMoked received US$300,000 from the Ford Foundation in 2002.
 HaMoked received "at least 8,500,000 NIS in European funding" from 2006 to 2009.
-According to a 2011 article in The Forward, HaMoked received, in 2009, $300,000 from the "Ramallah-based NGO Development Center (NDC)" which in turn, had received funding from the "Geneva-headquartered Welfare Association."
+According to a 2011 article in The Forward, HaMoked received, in 2009, $300,000 from the "Ramallah-based NGO Development Center (NDC)" which in turn, had received funding from the "Geneva-headquartered Welfare Association".
 In 2010, HaMoked also received 25,000 Euros from the Finnish government.

 Criticism

 Gerald M. Steinberg has criticized Hamoked that it does not promote dialogue between Israelis and Palestinians by publishing political statements.
-Israel's Justice Minister, Ayelet Shaked says that HaMoked engages in "apartheid rhetoric" and supports the Boycott, Divestment and Sanctions, which she describes as anti-Israel.
+Israel's Justice Minister, Ayelet Shaked, said that HaMoked engages in "apartheid rhetoric" and supports the Boycott, Divestment and Sanctions, which she describes as anti-Israel.